chaws/kcing/README.md

 KCING currently acts as an alternative visualization tool for kernelci's jobs.
 Note from the image above that both `build.json` and `lava-*.json` files are also being sent to an extra stack.
 This is being worked out with kernelci developers to be available in the future.
 The files are received by a [Losgstash](https://www.elastic.co/products/logstash) instance, configured with [kcing_pipeline.conf]()

+### List of available commands

+- `./kcing.py test` will run available tests.
+For now, only `kernelci` tests are available
+- `./kcing.py gen_samples [--sample-size=N]` will attempt to download N (or last two days) boots and builds recorded in kernelci website

 ## Important parts of this repo

 - `kcing.py` is the main file, responsible for calling other scripts